allenporter/k8s-gitops/README.md

 ## Cluster Infrastructure

+The key infrastructure components running within the cluster and managed by this repo are:

 <img
 src="https://docs.google.com/drawings/d/e/2PACX-1vSZh09V6luZjHGP7YWNVQM9tGQ69R7exD--vz7lknp6Z2OuMDItiVjTSJhjVN2Y-PPaoQoqx2x3D0Ey/pub?w=481&amp;h=374"
 align=right>

-The key infrastructure components running within the cluster and managed by this repo are:

-  - [rook-ceph](https://rook.io/): Provides persistent volumes, allowing any application to use the external ceph storage cluster
+  - [rook-ceph](https://rook.io/): Provides persistent volumes, allowing any application to use the external ceph storage cluster.
-  - [metallb](https://metallb.universe.tf/): A load balancer for bare metal kubernetes
+  - [metallb](https://metallb.universe.tf/): A load balancer for bare metal kubernetes.
+  - [haproxy](https://github.com/haproxytech/kubernetes-ingress): Used for proxying services through kubernetes ingress, exposing any service through the LoadBalancer with TLS.
   - [external-dns](https://github.com/kubernetes-sigs/external-dns): Creates DNS entries on an external dns server for all relevant ingress services in the cluster.
 This relies on an existing local dns server outside of the cluster.
-  - [cert-manager](https://cert-manager.io/docs/): Configured to create TLS certs for all ingress services automatically using LetsEncrypt, using DNS01 method and a DNS server run outside the cluster.
+  - [cert-manager](https://cert-manager.io/docs/): Creates TLS certs using LetsEncrypt for each service in the cluster.
+Uses `dns01` on a DNS server managed outside of the cluster.
-  - [haproxy](https://github.com/haproxytech/kubernetes-ingress): Used for proxying services through kubernetes ingress, exposing any service through the LoadBalancer with TLS.

 This setup results in load balancing, TLS, ingress services for any application that needs it just by adding annotations.